-My butterflies remind me that we all need renewal and freedom.
-That slowing down to appreciate play and beauty is essential .
-That the stasis we have endured will end as these times teach each of us personal lessons that will apply to the rest of our lives.
+My butterflies remind me of our universal need for renewal and freedom.
+Slowing down to appreciate play and beauty is essential .
+The stasis we have endured for over a year and a half will end eventually and each of us will carry personal lessons with us to apply to the rest of our lives.

 With love and gratitude, Gretchen